 Jamaican recording artist, singer, DJ and rapper who was the youngest member of the David House crew led by Reggae artist Capleton.
-He has a compilation album of reggae and dancehall tracks, such as "Party Party."
+He has released singles such as "Money Hard" and "Live It Up."

 He began to pursue his musical talent when he was 3 years old, and started performing on stage by the age of 6.
 He has won several contests and competitions as an energetic, outstanding stage performer.